trill-lang/trill/README.md

 Trill is a simple, type-safe, compiled programming language.
 Partially inspired by Swift, Trill has most simple language features one would expect (functions, structures, pointers) and some more high-level language features, like types with methods, garbage collected types, overloading,  tuples/multiple returns, and closures.

+Trill is not to be confused with [Microsoft/Trill](https://github.com/Microsoft/trill), an engine for streaming data processing.

 ## Example

 The following program finds the `n` th Fibonacci number: